willigeiger2/willi-geigadora/src/pages/content/bio.md

 Everything on this site is built and deployed with Cloudflare and Astro.

 When I’m not working, I enjoy spending time with family and being in nature.
-I like sketching and taking photographs -- there’s some images on the site.
+I like sketching and taking photographs; there’s some images on the site.